Skip over main navigation

 Children and young people with EHC plans

 It is important to note, however, that this is a right to mainstream education but not necessarily a right to a particular mainstream school.
+You can find out more about your right to request a particular school on our pages about choosing a school/college with an EHC plan.

 Reasonable steps